 Even waterproof casts can be adversely affected by moisture.
 They are in fact just “water-resistant”, meaning that if they are submerged for extended periods, they can irritate and become uncomfortable.
 This precludes certain activities, such as swimming, diving and in some cases, even showering.

-There is an easy solution: a cast and bandage protector.
+There is an easy solution: a Seal-Tight cast and bandage protector.
 Slipping one on allows you to perform all of the water-related activities you did before your injury, without worrying about how they will impact the integrity of your cast.

 Don’t: Ever remove a cast by yourself